zillow/abysmal/README.rst

 ------

 `abysmal.CompilationError`
-    raised by `abysmal.compile()`
+    raised by `abysmal.compile()` if the source code cannot be compiled `abysmal.ExecutionError`
-`abysmal.ExecutionError`
     raised by `machine.run()` and `machine.run_with_coverage()`
-    if a program encounters an error while running; this includes conditions such as: division by zero, invalid exponentiation, stack overflow, out-of-space, instruction limit exceeded, and failure to generate a random number
+    if a program encounters an error while running; this includes conditions such as: division by zero, invalid exponentiation, stack overflow, out-of-space, and failure to generate a random number `abysmal.InstructionLimitExceededError`
+    raised by `machine.run()` and `machine.run_with_coverage()`
+    if a program exceeds its allowed instruction count and is aborted;
+    this error is a subclass of `abysmal.ExecutionError`

 Performance Tips